ab17254/ce888/Assignment/Readme.md

 The zip file contains csv files of all the dataframes needed.

 ## plots.ipynb
 To run first upload data.zip to runtime.
+This file plots the data as seen in the report (figures 1-3).
+Also contains bootstrapping and an linear regression implementation.

 ## AIBias.ipynb
 To run first upload data.zip to runtime.